 1. Extend Tire Life

 Around 90% of ag tire wear happens on the road.
-And if your tanker’s tires are set to a “compromise” air pressure, your tire investment could go up in smoke.
+If your tanker’s tires are set to a “compromise” air pressure, your tire investment could go up in smoke.
 Wear accelerates at an alarming rate when you run underinflated tires down the road.
+And large tanker tires can also become overinflated as you bomb down the road with heavy loads at high speeds all day.
+The solution?
+An inflation system that works to maintain the ideal tire pressure for your tankers and tractors with the push of a button.

 2. Save Fuel